 |Science: Biology recommended||3/4|

 |PSYC 210 - Experimental Research Methods in Psychology||ENGL 101 PSYC 101, PSYC 110, PSYC 167||3|

 |PSYC 215 - Developmental Psychology||PSYC 101 or BIOL 109||3||Amer/Global Diversity|

 General Education Requirements:

-Sociology 101 fulfills the College's Interpretive Studies requirement.
-If a student does not take Sociology 101 then that student needs to fulfill the Interpretive Studies requirement through a Humanities Elective or General Elective.
+All General Education requirements are met through required courses as indicated above.
 View the courses that fulfill all degree requirements and receive a more detailed explanation of the College's general education requirements to help in your selection.

 For More Information Contact:

 The Division of Liberal Studies Room BR-21, 1700 Spring Garden Street, Philadelphia, PA 19130, Telephone (215) 751-8451; or the College Information Center (215) 751 8010.